 These should help any first-time cruiser to stay organised!

 I’ve never used these myself but know that a lot of people are fond of them.
 I do understand why since space in a cabin can be at a premium.
 Magnetic hooks are small, cheap and easy to pack.

 The above come in packs of 6 for £7.99 which I don’t think is too bad at all!
 I could have done with some on our last cruise onboard the Marella Discovery.
-The cabin wasn’t the biggest and we had quite a lot of stuff because it was cold… You can buy these in silver* but I prefer the colourful* set!
+The cabin wasn’t the biggest and we had quite a lot of stuff because it was cold… You can buy these here.

 Over the door organiser

 I’ve never used one of these but I know a lot of people do.
 I imagine they are more useful if you have kids or have a lot of stuff but I pack pretty light and wouldn’t be able to fill one of these up!
 Cruise ship bathrooms, in particular, can be pretty small so I do understand why some people struggle for space.